 - Enhancing software supply chain security – The security of software used by the federal government is vital to its ability to perform critical functions.
 The federal government must take action to rapidly improve the security and integrity of the software supply chain, with a priority on addressing critical software.

-- Establishing a Cybersecurity Safety Review Board – The federal government will establish a Cybersecurity Safety Review Board, co-chaired by government and private sector leads, that may convene following a significant cyber incident to analyze what happened and make concrete recommendations for improving cybersecurity.
+- Establishing a Cybersecurity Safety Review Board – The federal government will establish a Cybersecurity Safety Review Board, co-chaired by government and private sector leads, that may convene following a significant cyber incident to analyse what happened and make concrete recommendations for improving cybersecurity.
 The board will review and assess threat activity, vulnerabilities, mitigation activities and agency responses.

-- Improving detection of cybersecurity vulnerabilities and incidents on federal government networks – The federal government will employ all appropriate resources and authorities to maximize the early detection of cybersecurity vulnerabilities and incidents on its networks.
+- Improving detection of cybersecurity vulnerabilities and incidents on federal government networks – The federal government will employ all appropriate resources and authorities to maximise the early detection of cybersecurity vulnerabilities and incidents on its networks.
 This approach shall include increasing visibility into and detection of cybersecurity vulnerabilities and threats to agency networks in order to bolster the federal government’s cybersecurity efforts.

 - Improving the federal government’s investigative and remediation capabilities – Cybersecurity event log requirements will be imposed on federal departments and agencies.
 These requirements are intended to help investigators track the source of cyberattacks.
 It is essential that agencies and their IT service providers collect and maintain such data and, when necessary to address a cyber incident on FCEB Information Systems, provide them upon request to the Secretary of Homeland Security through the Director of CISA and to the FBI, consistent with applicable law.